Menu

 Sweet Treat

-Dulce de leche ("sweet milk") is a thick, creamy caramel sauce that is a popular Mexican dessert topping.
+Dulce de leche (meaning "sweet [made] of milk") is a thick, creamy caramel sauce that is a popular Mexican dessert topping.
 It can be made easily at home by submerging a can of sweetened condensed milk in boiling water and simmering it for two to three hours. ▶

 Nopal Cactus